scala/scala-lang/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 by: Dmytro Petrashko
 authorImg: /images/petrashko.jpg
 ---

-Today, we excited to release Dotty version 0.1.2-RC1.
+Today, we are excited to release Dotty version 0.1.2-RC1.
 This release serves as a technology preview that demonstrates new language features and the compiler supporting them.